haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 You should see a cartoon representation of the protein.
 It is known from the literature that a phosphate group interacts with the side chain of a histidine residue.
-Let us first check whether histidine residues are present in this structure.
+Let us first check whether histidine residues are present in this structure:
 <a class="prompt prompt-pymol">
 show sticks, resn HIS<br>
 </a>

 The histidine side chains are now displayed in stick representation.
 You can zoom in on the histidines using:
 <a class="prompt prompt-pymol">zoom resn HIS</a>

 To return to the full view of the structure, type:
 <a class="prompt prompt-pymol">zoom vis</a>

 This structure has two histidines present.
 How about phosphate group?

 <a class="prompt prompt-question">Is there a phosphate group present in this structure?</a>

 *Hint* : you can select phosphate atoms with the following command and check how many atoms are in this selection:
 <a class="prompt prompt-pymol">select elem P</a>

 As a preparation step before docking, it is advised to remove any irrelevant water and other small molecules (e.g. small molecules from the crystallisation buffer), however do leave relevant co-factors if present.
-For E2A, the PDB file only contains water molecules.
-You can remove those in PyMOL by typing:
+For E2A, the only irrelevant molecules in the PDB file are the water molecules.
+You can remove those by typing:
 <a class="prompt prompt-pymol">remove resn HOH</a>

 Now let's vizualize the residues affected by binding as identified by NMR.
 From [Wang *et al*, EMBO J (2000)](https://doi.org/10.1093/emboj/19.21.5635){:target="_blank"} the following residues of E2A were identified has having significant chemical shift perturbations: